resources3312/QRGenerator-Bot/README.md

 # QRGenerator-Bot
 Simple bot for generation QRCodes based on input data.
-Uses Redis for contains data about user qrcode color, therefore requires Redis server for normal functioning
+Uses Redis for contains data about user qrcode color, therefore requires connection with **Redis-server** for normal functioning

 # Installing
 ```bash